Small Business HQ

 Key Considerations with the Nonstatutory Conversion Method

-• The nonstatutory method is most used when you want to convert multiple subsidiaries into one.
+• The nonstatutory method is most commonly used when you want to convert multiple subsidiaries into one.

 • The nonstatutory conversion method varies from state to state, so get expert advice from a business attorney before making a switch.